filters

 BIO

-Krystyn is an associate lawyer in the Moncton office of Cox and Palmer.
-Before completing her legal education, she obtained an Honors Bachelor of Health Science from the University of Western Ontario.
-She obtained her LLB from the University of Windsor, and her JD from the University of Detroit in 2008.
-Krystyn articled in Hamilton, Ontario, was called to the Ontario bar in 2009, and was admitted to the New York Bar in 2013.
-Krystyn worked in boutique litigation firm in Toronto doing state accountability and work with First Nations prior to working for a First Nation Political Territorial Organization in Northern Ontario.
+Krystyn holds an Honours Bachelor of Health Science from the University of Western Ontario, an LLB from the University of Windsor (2008) and a JD from the University of Detroit (2008).
+She articled in Hamilton, Ontario, was called to the Ontario Bar in 2009, and admitted to the New York Bar in 2013.
+Before joining Cox & Palmer, Krystyn practiced with a boutique litigation firm in Toronto focused on state accountability and Indigenous matters, and later worked with a First Nation Political Territorial Organization in Northern Ontario.

 Experience